Mt. Kenya Visiting Info

 GUIDES AND PUBLICATIONS

 The comprehensive Guide to Mt.
 Kenya and Kilimanjaro edited by Iain Allan is again available whilst principal walking routes are covered in The Mountains of Kenya, a walker's guide, by Paul Clarke.
 These can be obtained from the MCK or bookshops in Nairobi and even through selected distributors in the UK and USA.
 A selected climbing guide by Andrew Wielochowski is available from West Col Productions, Goring, Reading, Berks RG89AA, England.
 A 1:125,000 scale tourist map of Mt.
 Kenya National Park and Reserve and Environs, published by Survey of Kenya, is sometimes available in Nairobi.
 More useful is the 1:50,000 scale Map and Guide of Mt.
-Kenya by Wielochowski and Savage, available from West Col and Nairobi Bookshops (in the same series, maps of Kilimanjaro, Mount Elgon and Rwenzoris are also available).
+Kenya by Wielochowski and Savage, available from West Col, MCK and Nairobi Bookshops (in the same series, maps of Kilimanjaro, Mount Elgon and Rwenzoris are also available).

 please see our "Useful Contacts" page under Trip Resources